Machin series: The wrong typeface

 All printers have in recent years been given a technical brief on printing Machin stamps from Royal Mail and Cartor would have had the same brief.
 To reduce the risk of any mistakes the brief would set the standard for every element of the stamp including the typeface to be used for the value.
 The standard typeface used currently throughout the Machin series is the Jeffery Matthews drawn typeface.
 This error 5p Garamond typeface value made an appearance on the 5p Deep Ash Pink value of the Classic Album Covers pane of 7 January 2010, as well as the 54p Rust value from the same book, though it has since been corrected on all other printings.
 What in effect happened was that the digital artwork for this value was omitted from the material sent to Cartor for Booklet Panes DP411 and DP416 as well.
 Rather than ask Royal Mail for it, the printer tried to match the Jeffery Matthews typeface but made the wrong choice (The printer chose a Garamond one), although the letter "P" was correct.
 The error wasn't picked up at the proof stage and was spotted only after the finished product samples were delivered.
 A "suitable process" was put into place to avoid a repetition of this kind of mistake.
 Differences in typeface fonts are not new and can easily be seen on the early non-value indicator gold issues.

 Mini sheet printings

-High quality Machins are found in the eight values of the Colour Palette mini-sheet printed in photogravure by de la Rue and the eleven stamps of the 2010 Festival of Stamps mini-sheet printed in lithography by Cartor.
-Both sheets exhibit high quality printing and gave rise to all-new types and sub-types.
+High-quality Machins are found in the eight values of the 2000 Jeffery Matthews Colour Palette mini-sheet printed in photogravure by de la Rue, and the eleven stamps of the 2010 Festival of Stamps mini-sheet printed in lithography by Cartor.
+Both sheets exhibit high-quality printing and gave rise to all-new types and sub-types.